Hanford Site: Contractor selection

 During World War II, the S-1 Section of the federal Office of Scientific Research and Development (OSRD) sponsored a research project on plutonium.
 Research was conducted by scientists at the University of Chicago Metallurgical Laboratory.
 At the time, plutonium was a rare element that had only recently been synthesized in laboratories.
 It was theorized that plutonium was fissile and could be used in an atomic bomb.
-The United States government was concerned that Germany was developing a nuclear weapons program.
+The United States government was concerned that Nazi Germany was developing a nuclear weapons program.
 The Metallurgical Laboratory physicists worked on designing nuclear reactors ("piles") that could irradiate uranium and transmute it into plutonium.
 Meanwhile, chemists investigated ways to separate plutonium from uranium.

-In September 1942 Brigadier General Leslie R. Groves Jr. became the director of the Manhattan Project, as it came to be known.
+In September 1942, Brigadier General Leslie R. Groves Jr. became the director of the Manhattan Project, as it came to be known.
 The project to build industrial-size plants for the manufacture of plutonium was codenamed the X-10 project.
-Groves engaged DuPont, a firm he had worked with in the past on the construction of explosives plants, to design, construct and operate the plutonium manufacturing complex.
+Groves engaged DuPont, a firm he had worked with in the past on the construction of explosives plants, to design, construct, and operate the plutonium manufacturing complex.

 To avoid being labeled as merchants of death, as the company had been after World War I, DuPont's executive committee insisted that it should receive no payment.
 For legal reasons, a Cost Plus Fixed Fee contract was agreed, with a fee of one dollar.
 The president of DuPont, Walter S. Carpenter Jr., was given assurances that the government was assuming all responsibility for the hazards involved in the project.

 Site selection

 Carpenter expressed reservations about building the reactors at Oak Ridge, Tennessee; with Knoxville only 20 mi away, a catastrophic accident might result in loss of life and severe health effects.
 Even a less deadly accident might disrupt vital war production, particularly of aluminum, and force the evacuation of the Manhattan Project's isotope separation plants.
-Spreading the facilities at Oak Ridge out more would require the purchase of more land and the expansion needed was still uncertain; for planning purposes, six reactors and four chemical separation plants were envisioned.
+Spreading the facilities at Oak Ridge out more would require the purchase of more land and the expansion needed was still uncertain; for planning purposes, six reactors, and four chemical separation plants were envisioned.

 The ideal site was described by eight criteria: